middlewarehq/middleware/README.md

         cd database-docker && docker-compose up -d
      ```

-    If you dont prefer Docker, you can also choose to install [Postgres](https://www.postgresql.org/download/) and [Redis](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/) manually.
+    If you don't prefer Docker, you can choose to install [Postgres](https://www.postgresql.org/download/) and [Redis](https://redis.io/docs/latest/operate/oss_and_stack/install/install-redis/) manually.

-   Once you are done with using or developing Middleware, you can choose to close thes running container.
-(NOTE: Dont do this if you are following this document and trying to run Middleware.)
+   Once you are done with using or developing Middleware, you can choose to close these running container.
+(NOTE: Don't do this if you are following this document and trying to run Middleware.)

    ```
    cd database-docker/